 The Ripples Hill Community is located on Farnhams Way off the Beech Hill Road in Somesville, Maine within the town of Mount Desert.
 Homeowners are employed at businesses and institutions on MDI.
 Children attend the Mount Desert Elementary School and MDI High School.

 Ripples Hill subdivision is zoned for 19 homes.
 Phase I comprising of 6 homes was completed in 2011.
-Three more lots were created in 2012 in Phase 2 of the Ripples Hill Development.
-Two houses have been built in Phase II with the last lot under contract.
+Three additional houses completed Phase II in 2017.
 Phase III could eventually result in the construction of an additional 10 homes.
 Ripples Hill Subdivision Plan.

 Ripples Hill homes are based on architect John Gordon’s award winning design and may be customized to the homeowners preferences.
 Stick-built with three-quarter basement, Ripples homes are well insulated and constructed using materials that meet the Maine State Housing Authority’s Green Building Standards.
 Construction generally takes no more than nine months from design stage to occupancy.